fossasia/eventyay-tickets/doc/admin/scaling.rst

    If you expect *really high traffic* for your very popular event, you might want to do some rate limiting on this layer, or, if you want to ensure a fair and robust first-come-first-served experience and prefer letting users wait over showing them errors, consider a queuing solution.
-We're happy to provide you with such systems, just get in touch at sales@pretix.eu.
+We're happy to provide you with such systems, just get in touch at sales@eventyay.com.

 pretix-web
 """"""""""